johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/Pilotage and Dead Reckoning.md

 ---
 ## Pilotage and Dead Reckoning

+### Objective
-**Objective:** Develop knowledge and skills associated with pilotage navigation by reference to charts, and dead reckoning navigation with reference to clock and compass, including expected wind correction.
+Develop knowledge and skills associated with pilotage navigation by reference to charts, and dead reckoning navigation with reference to clock and compass, including expected wind correction.

+### References
-**References:** PHAK Ch 16 (Navigation)
+PHAK Ch 16 (Navigation)
 **Builds On:** [[Navigation Charts and National Airspace System]] **Schedule:** Ground 1.0, Flight – multiple during dual cross-country flights **CFI Equipment:** E6-B